-Mahsa Alimardani is an Iranian-Canadian Internet researcher.
+Mahsa Alimardani an Iranian-Canadian Internet researcher.
 Her focus is on the intersection of technology and human rights, especially as it pertains to freedom of expression and access to information inside Iran.
-She holds a Honours Bachelor in Political Science from the University of Toronto, and is completing her Masters degree in New Media and Digital Culture at the University of Amsterdam, researching the Iranian Internet.
+She holds a Honours Bachelor of Arts and Science in Political Science from the University of Toronto, and has completed her Research Masters at the University of Amsterdam, researching the Iranian Internet.
 She's currently working on her DPhil at the Oxford Internet Institute at the University of Amsterdam, while working on Article 19's Iran digital programmes.

 Latest posts by Mahsa Alimardani

 While lawmakers wait to ratify the Draft Act, they must pay heed to international digital rights standards in the new Draft Law for the Personal Data Protection and Safeguarding

 Since they censored Telegram, Iranian officials have deployed aggressive measures in an effort to promote national messaging services.

 "Just when I was relying on you, you were suddenly blocked and gone and all I have left is this VPN, that's the only bridge between you and I."

 Some officials say Telegram is set to be blocked at the end of April.
 Although the app remains technically unfiltered at the moment, usage among Iranians is down.

 "With religion and hijab there should be no force."